guillermooo/sublime-undocs/source/customization/menus.rst

 It is common practice
 to assign IDs to separators
-and items having a sub-menu,
+and items having a submenu,
 so that other packages or the user themselves can easily customize the menu.
-This allows appending items to sections introduced by separators and appending items to sub-menus.
+This allows appending items to sections introduced by separators and appending items to submenus.

 .. note::